CliffordAnderson/XQuery4Humanists/README.md

 ##Session One

 We're going to explore some fundamental concepts of XQuery and then try out some applications.
+You've got three options for an XQuery processor.

+###Installation Instructions

+**oXygen XML**
  If you're using the oXygen XML editor, we're assuming that you're using Saxon PE (professional edition) v.
-9.5.1.7 and that you've turned on support for XQuery 3.0.
+9.5.1.7 or later and that you've turned on support for XQuery 3.0.
 Check your settings to make sure we'll all on the same page.

 ![Imgur](http://i.imgur.com/pAcmiju.png)

+**Zorba**

 If you cannot get oXygen to work, don't worry!
 You can also execute these XQuery expressions using an hosted instance of [Zorba](http://try-zorba.28.io/queries/xquery), an open source XQuery and JSONiq processor.
 Just clear out the code and substitute the XQuery code you want to evaluate.
+This is a good option

+**BaseX**

+In our third session, we'll be looking at XQuery in the context of XML databases.
+For that session, we'll be using [BaseX](http://basex.org/), an open source XML database.
+I recommend using the [Windows installer](http://files.basex.org/releases/8.3/BaseX83.exe) if you're using Windows and using [Homebrew](http://brew.sh/) if you're on a Mac.
+The installation command is ```brew install basex```.

+> Note: Installing BaseX may require that you update to Java 7.
+If so, install the [Java Runtime Environment (JRE)](https://java.com/en/download/) and try again.

+Personally, I'd recommend getting started with BaseX right at the beginning of our sessions.
+It's got a easy to user interface and is highly standards compliant.
+(You can tell that I'm a big BaseX fan!)
+But it's not necessary until our third session.

 ###Introduction to Functional Programming